zenml-io/zenml/docs/book/user-guide/production-guide/remote-storage.md

 ```

 {% hint style="info" %}
-Having trouble with this this command?
+Having trouble with this command?
 You can use `poetry` or `pip` to install the requirements of any ZenML integration directly.
 In order to obtain the exact requirements of the GCP integrations you can use `zenml integration requirements s3`.
 {% endhint %}

 The only configuration parameter mandatory for registering an S3 Artifact Store is the root path URI, which needs to point to an S3 bucket and take the form `s3://bucket-name`.
 In order to create a S3 bucket, refer to the [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).